Goya Award for Best Animated Film

-The Goya Award for Best Animated Film (Spanish: Premio Goya a la mejor película animada) is one of the Goya Awards, Spain's principal national film awards.
-The category was first presented at the fourth edition of the Goya Awards with the film Town Musicians of Bremen being the first winner of the award.
-The category was not presented from 1990 to 1993 and 1995 to 1996.
+The Goya Award for Best Animated Film (Spanish: Premio Goya a la mejor película animada) is one of the Goya Awards presented annually by the Academy of Cinematographic Arts and Sciences of Spain (AACCE) since the 4th edition of the awards in 1989.
+The category was not presented in 1990–1993 and 1995–1996.
+It honours the best Spanish animated film of the year.

 Winners and nominees

 In the list below the winner of the award for each year is shown first, followed by the other nominees.